g3w-suite/g3w-admin/docs/datamanagement.md

   * SQL Server
   * Virtual layer

-The suite also allows you to manage in consultation ed editing:
+The suite also allows you to manage the consultation and editing of:
  * **simple join data with no nesting limits**
  * **1:N relation data**
  * **N:M relation data**

 ## Data on DB Server

-If your geographical data are stored on `Server DB`, it will be sufficient to allow access to the DB from the IP address on which the application is installed.
+If your geographic data is stored on `Server DB`, it will be sufficient to allow access to the DB from the IP address on which the application is installed.

 ## Data on SpatiaLite/GeoPackage or OGR format
 If your geographical data are stored on `SpatiaLite`, `GeoPackage` or an other physical files (`.shp`, `.kml`, `.tif`...) located on your local PC, you will need:
-* **organize data and projects** in predefined localy directories and subdirectories
+* **organize data and projects** in predefined local directories and subdirectories
 * **upload/synchronize geographic data to the corresponding folder located on the server** where the application is installed

-**Of course, mixed solutions with geographical data on PostGreSQL/PostGis, SpatiaLite and other formats will also be possible.**
+**Of course, mixed solutions with geographical data on PostGreSQL/PostGIS, SpatiaLite and other formats will also be possible.**

 ### Organization of data and projects